“A practice session is like a fight. The object is to finish as quickly as possible with the least amount of damage to yourself.”

-It is important to differentiate between high level professional players who play music that demands a very high level of intensity/volume and those who over-play the dynamic requirements of the music through lack of awareness or over-eagerness.
+It is important to differentiate between high level professional players who play music that demands a very high level of intensity/volume and those who over-play the dynamic and or range requirements of the music through lack of awareness or over-eagerness.

 2nd Mode – Low Intensity Flow and Technical Work

 • Chop Neutral – Clarke style approach to music or fundamentals

 • Rest returns chops to a basically fresh state

 • I place upper register development in this category

 3rd Mode – High (or Higher) Intensity Training

 3c – Endurance Work

 Let’s look at a simple way to turn one octave of chromatically expanding Long Tones into a focused and organized training session by adding a degree of elevated intensity/volume, a tuner, and a timed component with rests using an interval timer.